1976 Houston Cougars football team

 The 1976 Houston Cougars football team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the 1976 NCAA Division I football season.
 It was the 31st year of season play for Houston.
-The team was coached by fifteenth-year head football coach, Bill Yeoman.
+The team was coached by 15th-year head football coach, Bill Yeoman.
 The team played its home games at the Astrodome, a 53,000-person capacity stadium off-campus in Houston.
 It was Houston's first year of season play as a full member of the Southwest Conference eligible as champions.
 Upon winning the conference as co-champions, the Cougars competed against the Maryland Terrapins in the Cotton Bowl Classic, and finished the post-season at an all-time highest national ranking in the history of the program.
 Senior defensive tackle Wilson Whitley received the Lombardi Award following the season.
-Future UH and Baylor head coach Art Briles played on this team.
+Future UH and Baylor head coach Art Briles played on the team.

-Previous season

-The 1975 season was the fifth and final year of provisional play for Houston as a member of the Southwest Conference in football.
-The Cougars earned an abysmal 2–8 record with wins over only Lamar and Tulsa.
-It was head coach Bill Yeoman's fourteenth year, and the worst Cougars record in terms of wins since the 1964 season.
-At the conclusion of the season, Cougars guard Everett Little was drafted to the Tampa Bay Buccaneers in the fourth round, and 124th overall in the 1976 NFL Draft.
-Defensive back Donnie McGraw was drafted to the Denver Broncos in the thirteenth round, and 362nd overall.